ML Projects

 Overview

-file, utilizing multithreading to concurrently handle multiple client requests.
+This is a single-file project that combines both server and client functionality into one .cpp file, utilizing multithreading to concurrently handle multiple client requests.
 The server processes the commands sent by the client, performs CUDA-based operations (array addition, matrix multiplication), and sends the results back to the client.

 - Server: Handles multiple client connections, processes various commands (like array addition and matrix multiplication), and offloads the computational work to the GPU using CUDA.